snaphy-plugin-2/automata-plugin/readMe.md

 ###`GetAbsoluteSchema` method
-1) Fetched the schema of any model.
+Used to fetch schema of any model.
 ####Adding Schema based on `ACL`
-2) You can assign roles to restrict the property.Only dynamic and predefined loopback roles allowed.
+You can assign roles to restrict the property.Only dynamic and predefined loopback roles allowed.
 Now  static roles  are also allowed.
 >Example

 ```